jhaals/yopass/README.md

 ### AWS Lambda

-_Yopass website is a separate component in this step which can be deplpyed to [netlify](https://netlify.com)_ for free.
+_Yopass website is a separate component in this step which can be deployed to [netlify](https://netlify.com)_ for free.

 You can run Yopass on AWS Lambda backed by dynamodb